 Public sessions reject e-tolls

-The conclusion of the third and final e-toll public information session on e-toll tariffs and exemptions, hosted by the South African National Roads Agency Limited (SANRAL) and Department of Transport (DoT) in Sunninghill last night, delivered a clear and unambiguous rejection, by the public, of e-tolls.
+The conclusion of the third and final e-toll public information session on e-toll tariffs and exemptions, hosted by SANRAL and the Department of Transport in Sunninghill last night, delivered a clear and unambiguous rejection, by the public, of e-tolls.

 The chairperson of the Opposition to Urban Tolling Alliance (OUTA), Wayne Duvenage, felt that this week’s hearings "had clearly vindicated their long held view that no proper consultation process had ever been undertaken.
 Clearly SANRAL’s initial public engagement process in 2007, which consisted of 1 advert placed in 6 newspapers and which elicited 28 responses from the public, was inadequate.
 If this was SANRAL’s view of constructive public engagement, they failed dismally.”